-Christmas has come and gone, and those of us who opt for natural trees are now faced with a dilemma, how do we get rid of it?
+When Christmas has come and gone, and those who opt for natural trees are then faced with a dilemma, how do we get rid of it?
+What is the best way to get rid of it?

 Of course, you could leave it on the curb, but then your tree will end up in a landfill.